 Due to the seasonal nature of the Partnership's business, cash flows from operating activities are generally greatest during the second and third fiscal quarters when customers pay for propane consumed during the heating-season months.
 Conversely, operating cash flows are generally at their lowest levels during the first and fourth fiscal quarters when the Partnership's investment in working capital, principally accounts receivable and inventories, is generally greatest.
-The Partnership may use the AmeriGas OLP Credit Agreement to satisfy its seasonal operating cash flow needs.
+The Partnership may use the 2022 AmeriGas OLP Credit Agreement to satisfy its seasonal operating cash flow needs.

 Comparisons of year-over-year cash flow from operating activities are affected by the impact on operating cash flow from changes in operating working capital resulting from changes in commodity prices for propane.
-Cash flow from operating activities in Fiscal 2021 and Fiscal 2020 was \$268 million and \$374 million, respectively.
-Cash flow from operating activities before changes in operating working capital was \$355 million in Fiscal 2021 and \$341 million in Fiscal 2020.
-Changes in operating working capital (used) provided operating cash flow of \$(87) million in Fiscal 2021 and \$33 million in Fiscal 2020.
-Cash flow from changes in operating working capital primarily reflects the impact of significantly higher propane prices on cash receipts from customers as reflected in changes in accounts receivable, cash paid for propane purchased as reflected in changes in inventories and accounts payable, and cash received for collateral deposits related to our commodity derivative instruments.
+Cash flow from operating activities before changes in operating working capital was \$317 million and \$268 million, respectively.
+Cash flow from operating activities before changes in operating working capital was \$317 million in Fiscal 2022 and \$355 million in Fiscal 2021.
+The lower amount in Fiscal 2022 principally reflects the decrease in operating results.
+Changes in operating working capital used operating cash flow of \$137 million in Fiscal 2022 and \$87 million in Fiscal 2021.
+Cash flow from changes in operating working capital used and cash received or paid for derivative collateral deposits.
+The higher cash used to fund changes in operating working capital in Fiscal 2021 reflects the impact of changes in propane commodity prices on net collateral paid compared to net collateral received in Fiscal 2021 and lower cash from changes in accounts payable.
+These decreases in cash were partially offset by lower cash used to fund changes in accounts receivable and inventories in Fiscal 2021.